NEW: STEM CONNECT Scholarship

 - Scholarships are renewable subject to the program’s eligibility criteria for up to four total years at UNL or for two years at SCC or WNCC.
 SCC and WNCC students who transfer to UNL are eligible for two additional years of support at UNL.

-- Applications are now open to students who will be first-time freshmen starting in Fall 2020 at UNL, SCC or WNCC.
-A limited number of STEM CONNECT Scholarships are being awarded to current UNL, SCC and WNCC students starting in Spring 2020.
+- Applications are now open to students who will be first-time freshmen starting in Fall 2020 at UNL, SCC or WNCC or are current first-year students.
+Students at UNL or applying to UNL should apply in MyRED.
+SCC and WNCC students should apply here.

 - At UNL you must be majoring in mathematics, computer science, computer engineering, or software engineering at the time the scholarship is awarded.

 - Scholars must maintain a 2.75 GPA in their first year of college or their first year after transferring to UNL and at least a 3.0 GPA in subsequent years.
 See our Frequently Asked Questions (FAQs) for additional eligibility information.

 - Lincoln Journal Star: Following gerrymandering court cases, UNL class looks at the underlying math

 - Read the 2019 edition of Math News

 - Willa Cather Professor of Mathematics Mark Walker has been named an American Mathematical Society Fellow

 - On January 31, 2020, the 22nd annual Nebraska Conference for Undergraduate Women in Mathematics will welcome plenary speakers Dr. Midge Cozzens of Rutgers University and Dr. Trachette Jackson of the University of Michigan.
 All student talks and plenary presentations are open to the public.
 See the schedule.